wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. image:: images/control-system-software/frc-radio-configuration-utility.png

-The FRC Bridge Configuration Utility is a tool used to configure the the OpenMesh OM5P-AN or OM5P-AC radio for practice use at home.
+The FRC Radio Configuration Utility is a tool used to configure the the OpenMesh OM5P-AN or OM5P-AC radio for practice use at home.
 This tool sets the appropriate IP, and network settings for proper network connection, as well as the QOS settings required to mimic the bandwidth limiting and packet prioritization experience on the FRC playing field.
-The FRC Bridge Configuration Utility is installed by a standalone installer, instructions on installing and using the FRC Bridge Configuration Utility to configure your radio can be found here.
+The FRC Radio Configuration Utility is installed by a standalone installer, instructions on installing and using the FRC Radio Configuration Utility to configure your radio can be found :doc:`here <radio-programming>`.